Adventures of Sonic the Hedgehog: International airings

-In the UK, Pop re-aired the show with the "Sonic Says" segments restored.

 In Italy, the show aired on Italia 1.

 In Spain, the show aired on Telecinco.

 The show was re-aired on in Australia on Saturday mornings on Network Ten as part of Cheez TV from 1993 to 1999, and also aired on Nickelodeon and Disney Channel.

 In Brazil, the show aired in January 1996, on Rede Globo on the block TV Colosso.
 Only the first 22 of 65 episodes aired in Brazilian Portuguese, as well as the Christmas special.
 The show also aired in Sweden on TV3, in Portugal on SIC, in The Netherlands on RTL 4, in Germany on Kabel 1 and RTL II and in 2000 in Arab countries on Spacetoon and Qatar Television.

 In September 2003, DIC revealed a new international package consisting of Adventures of Sonic the Hedgehog, Sonic the Hedgehog and the Sonic Christmas Blast special, titled "Totally Sonic!".
 The package would also feature digitally re-mastered, color-enhanced versions of the shows with new contemporary music, as well as bonus director's cut "Secret Sonic" episodes.
+The package appears to have never materialized, or at least not in the way originally described with bonus "Secret Sonic" episodes.

 In the Philippines, it aired on Yey! in 2020 everyday at 2:00 pm.